openstack-archive/fuel-docs/pages/release-notes/v6-1/9100-mellanox.rst

 .. _mellanox-rn:

-Known limitations for the Mellanox SR-IOV plugin
+Known Limitations for the Mellanox SR-IOV Plugin
 ------------------------------------------------

 In 6.1 release, Mellanox